 Read our list below of physical activities you can do on-campus and in the local area.

 Walking is one of the easiest ways to get active - you could go to one of the local parks or make small changes to your routine, such as getting off the bus a few stops earlier.
 Read the NHS walking recommendations.

 The University has a wide range of sports clubs from karate to Gaelic Football.
 View the list of sporting opportunities.
 You could also look for sports clubs in your local area.

 From ballet to Bollywood, there are a wide range of dance classes throughout Birmingham.
-For a selection of available classes, take a look at the Library of Birmingham’s list of local dance groups or sign up for one of the Guild of Student's dance societies.
+For a selection of available classes, sign up for one of the Guild of Student's dance societies.